Counseling and Human Services

 CN 8324.
 Process of Supervision in Counselor Education.
 3 Semester Hours.

-A study of models of supervision, including an overview of their relationship to counselor development.
-Supervision best practices and ethics also are discussed.
+A study of theories of supervision including an overview of their relation to counselor development.
 Prerequisite: 600 hours of supervised clinical experience.

 CN 8341.
 Advanced Multicultural Assessment.
 3 Semester Hours.